sjtrimble/angular/aio/content/getting-started/index.md

 </code-tabs>

-Every component has distinct pieces.
+A component definition includes:

- * The `Component` decorator that provides metadata about the component, including its templates, styles, and a selector.
+ * The `Component` decorator, which provides metadata about the component, including its templates, styles, and a selector.
- * An exported class that handles functionality for the component.
+ * An exported class, which handles functionality for the component.

+*JAF: By our terminology, a component also includes the html and css.
+Is there a term for the collection here, what's in the .ts file specifically?*

 Right now, the `TopBarComponent` doesn't do much, but you'll update it to show the name of your store.